Scholarships funded outside of SCC

 Cherokee County: The Honorable Rufus H. Foster, Jr. KNOW(2)Scholarship

 This scholarship is available to Cherokee County residents with a high school Diploma or GED within the past 5 years, or be a veteran and enrolled in at least 6 credit hours.
 Students must select from the following programs: Automated Manufacturing Technology/Robotics, Automotive/Manufacturing Production Technology, Electronic and Engineering Technologies, Heating, Ventilation, and air Conditioning, Industrial Electricity, Electronics, Repair, Machine Tool Technology (CNC), Mechanical/Mechatronics, Nuclear Power Radiation, or Welding.
 More information, as well as the application, may be obtained from the SCC Cherokee Campus at (864) 206-2700.
 Download brochure (PDF)

 Grainger Tools for Tomorrow Scholarship

-This scholarship is awarded to two degree-seeking students who are enrolled full-time and will be entering their final year of study.
-Students are given a Grainger customized tool-kit upon graduation.
-Areas of study include: Automotive, Industrial Electronics, Electronics Engineering, HVAC, Industrial Electricity, Machine Tool, Mechatronics, Welding, and EMT.
-Priority is given to veterans honorably discharged from the U.S. Armed Forces.
-Applications must be submitted by the announced deadline.
-To download the Grainger Scholarship Application, click here
+Awarded to full-time, degree-seeking students who are entering their final year of study.
+Students to be given Grainger customized tool-kit upon graduation.
+Applicable areas of study include: automotive, industrial electronics, electronics engineering, HVAC, industrial electricity, machine tool, mechatronics, and welding.
+Priority given to veterans who were honorably discharged from the U.S. Armed Forces.
+Applications may be obtained in the Financial Aid office and must be submitted by the announced deadline.

 MLK Dream Scholarship